Masters in Psychology – BPS accredited (Distance learning)

 - Applied Psychology

+The Distance Learning Masters in Psychology course has a focus on applied psychology with a dedicated module designed to support a student’s career in the field.
 A range of assessments are used across the course including case studies, online presentations, research reports, followed by a final dissertation.

 The University of Leicester distance learning psychology programme is designed to let you to study at a time which suits you, allowing students to combine achieving a qualification with work or family commitments.